 A multi-factor quantitative risk ranking system that incorporated local expert risk knowledge and experience was used to calculate the severity of identified hazard risk in the Lac du Flambeau planning area.
-Hazard risks selected for inclusion in this plan have been ordered by priority in keeping with the results of this assessment system and process.
+Hazard risks selected for inclusion in this plan have been priority ordered in keeping with the results of this assessment system and process.